ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/dbms/postgresql/index.md

 :::note
 If you are using this feaure in ClickHouse Cloud, you may need the to allow the ClickHouse Cloud IP addresses to access your PostgreSQL instance.
-View the ClickHouse Cloud public list of [IP address](/docs/en/cloud/security/ip-egress-traffic-list.md) for egress traffic.
+View the ClickHouse Cloud public API of [IP addresses](/docs/en/cloud/security/ip-public-api.md) for egress traffic.
 :::

 ### 2. Define a Table in ClickHouse